Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

 Think of Vision Scout as your AI companion for analyzing images.
 Here's a glimpse of what it brings to the table:

-* **Sharp Object Spotting:** Uses **YOLOv8** (pick 'n', 'm', or 'x' for speed vs. accuracy) to find objects quickly and reliably.
+* **Sharp Object Spotting:** Uses **YOLO 11** (pick 'n', 'm', or 'x' for speed vs. accuracy) to find objects quickly and reliably.
 Furthermore, you can control the confidence threshold and filter *for* specific object types (like people or vehicles), meaning *only* those selected objects will be displayed in the results.
 This filtering can be helpful when focusing on particular elements in a scene.

 * **Clear Statistics & Visualization:** Provides clear statistics and a visual bar chart summarizing what objects were detected and how many of each type were found.